GGG-KILLER/WorkshopUtils/README.md

 # WorkshopUtils
 A workshop utility tool to download GMAD files and extract or look at files in-memory

+This is **broken** now that GMod uses the new workshop system which requires us to use the Steamworks API instead of calling the HTTP IPublishedFileService API.

 # Dependencies
 - [GMADFileFormat](https://github.com/GGG-KILLER/GMADFileFormat)
 - [Newtonsoft.Json](http://www.newtonsoft.com/json)